finger-bone/algorithm-templates-cxx/README.md

     - `using namespace std;` is used in the global scope
     - maximize the usage of standard library
     - minimize the usage of pointer
     - only in linked list, tree and other data structures, in which, there has to be indefinite number of nodes, pointer is used so that struct can be validly defined.
+However, only use raw pointers instead of smart pointers.
     - minimize the usage of bitwise operators, unless it is necessary.
 We believe that compilers are smart enough to optimize the code.

 ## Contents